Overview of the Examples

 - Abrupt configuration changes can cause a sudden pitch change or loss of lift; make configuration changes smoothly and follow AFM/POH procedures.

-- Delayed configuration changes or making changes in the wrong sequence can cause a loss of performance (reduced climb rate and increased drag); initiate configuration changes promptly and follow AFM/POH procedures.
+- Delayed configuration changes or changes made in the wrong sequence can cause performance degradation (reduced climb rate and increased drag); initiate configuration changes promptly and follow AFM/POH procedures.

 Managing a Go-Around/Rejected Landing After Accepting a LAHSO Clearance

-- Not preparing for a potential go-around after accepting a LAHSO clearance can cause confusion and delayed responses; brief all potential outcomes, including the need to maintain safe separation from aircraft and immediate ATC notification.
+- Failure to prepare for a potential go-around after accepting an LAHSO clearance can cause confusion and delayed responses; brief all potential outcomes, including the need to maintain safe separation from aircraft and to notify ATC immediately.

 Risk Examples for Flight Maneuver and Stall Training